kubemq-io/kubemq-node/README.md

 ### Concept

-Queries implement synchronous messaging pattern which the sender send a request and wait for a specific amount of time to get a response.
+Queries implement the synchronous messaging pattern in which the sender sends a request and waits for a specific amount of time to get a response.

 The response must include metadata or body together with an indication of successful or not operation.
 This is the responsibility of the responder to return with the result of the query within the time the sender set in the request.